 Although it is a crime in the eyes of the law, it is still prevalent in many parts of the country.
 As per this tradition, the bride’s family has to give something to the groom’s family.
 At some places, it is asked in the name of love, and at others, it is due to the forceful demand of the groom’s side.
 In this modern society with the so-called educated people.
 Even though it is not a necessity, dowry is exchanged in the name of a token of goodwill.
 Even when the bride and groom are self-sufficient what’s the use of any such tradition?
 So what are your views on it?
 Is it good?
 Is it bad?
 Do share with us in the comments section below.

-Be it the change of surname after marriage or giving away of the bride all of the customs are very much prevalent in the Western culture as well.
-Then too, the Western culture is very much better than the Indian customs as they have a wedding band for both, the husband and the wife.
+Be it the change of surname after marriage or giving away of the bride.
+All of the customs are very much prevalent in the Western culture as well.
+Then too.
+The Western culture is very much better than the Indian customs as they have a wedding band for both, the husband and the wife.
 In India, you can easily tell Miss, from Mrs. by just a glance at the physical representations in the form of Sindoor, Mangalsutra, and Bangles.
-Whereas, a Mr. remains a Mr. even after his wedding.
+Whereas, a Mr. remains a Mr. even after his Indian Wedding Beliefs And Superstitions.
 Is it not high time to rethink this ritual and giving the freedom to a girl on how she wants to flaunt her marital status?